 The iGen Language Project investigates the language of young people, aged 16-25 years old, in order to learn more about their cultures, mindsets, and values.

 What does the language of young people born after 1994 tell us about their culture, view of the world, mindset, and values?

 Known variously as Gen Z, Zoomers, iGen, or digital natives, this is the first generation to have never known a world without the internet.
 Based on the principle that language is the key to culture, we want to explore the mindset of today’s 16 to 25 year olds through their language.

 To this end, we created the iGen Corpus, a large digital repository of their language, taken from social media and interviews, which we are analyzing to find out more about their attitudes and values.

-Some preliminary results will be published in a book Gen Z, Explained: the art of living in a digital age by University of Chicago Press on 5 Nov 2021.
+Some preliminary results have been published in a book Gen Z, Explained: the art of living in a digital age by University of Chicago Press.